Goals and Directions

 Identification of ORFs necessary for antibiotic resistance or tolerance and potential vaccine targets in K. pneumoniae and P. aeruginosa.

 We will begin with targets already identified from the RNA sequencing analysis of K. pneumoniae biofilms.
 Students will purify recombinant proteins which will then be evaluated as potential vaccine targets in conjunction with collaborators who have access to mouse models of disease.
 We will also generate mutants in genes of interest which we will be able to share with our collaborators or potentially use ourselves with the Galleria mellonella (waxworm) model.
 We are working in conjunction with Dr. Rawat (Fresno State) to understand how low molecular weight (LMW) thiols contribute to survival of P. aeruginosa under conditions of oxidative stress, such as the stress caused by antibiotic therapy.
 For this project, I am excited about the opportunity for students to spend some time researching what is known about antibiotic resistance in other bacterial systems and use that knowledge to begin selecting ORFs they would like to study in our pathogens of interest.

-Students on this project: Megan, Christian, Justin
+Students on this project: Megan, Erik, Christian, Justin, Ethan, Alexandra

 Characterization of the microbiome and resistome of the American Crow